dimenwarper/sigil/CONTEXT.md

 ### Execution

-- All candidates are executed in a **sandboxed subprocess** with time, memory, and import limits.
+- All candidates are executed in a sandbox with time, memory, and import limits (current strategies: subprocess with POSIX rlimits, or Pyodide WASM).
 - Evaluations must be **paired with baseline** executions using identical seeds or input shards.
 - Evaluator outputs must include correctness (pass/fail or metrics), latency quantiles, error taxonomies, and resource usage.